 Symptoms and Signs of Arthritis

-While many people with cerebral palsy will not experience arthritis until they become adults, it is possible in children.
+While many people with cerebral palsy will not experience arthritis until they become adults, it is possible to develop it as children.
 Parents should be aware of the signs of arthritis because earlier intervention will produce better outcomes.
 The symptoms of osteoarthritis in any joint include:

-- Stiffness in the joint, often after sleeping or another long period of not mobbing.
+- Stiffness in the joint, often after sleeping or a long period of little movement

-- Being unable to move or flex the joint through a full range.
+- Inability to move or flex the joint through a full range

-- A feeling of grating inside a joint when it is moved.
+- A feeling of grating inside a joint when moving

 Treatment for Arthritis